BeauJoh/thesis/source/11-chapter-3-ode.md

 We measured execution time and energy for individual OpenCL kernels within each benchmark.
 Each benchmark run executed the application in a loop until at least two seconds had elapsed, and the mean execution time for each kernel was recorded.
-Each benchmark was run 50 times for each problem size (see \S\ref{ssec:setting_sizes}) for both execution time and energy measurements.
+Each benchmark was run 50 times for each problem size (see \S\ref{sec:setting_sizes}) for both execution time and energy measurements.
 A sample size of 50 per group -- for each combination of benchmark and problem size -- was used to ensure that sufficient statistical power $\beta = 0.8$ would be available to detect a significant difference in means on the scale of half standard deviation of separation.
 This sample size was computed using the t-test power calculation over a normal distribution.